ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 !!! tip "Burst-based InSAR available for Sentinel-1 using HyP3 API and SDK"

-    Users are now able to process burst-based Sentinel-1 InSAR products!
+    Users are now able to process burst-based Sentinel-1 InSAR products using ISCE2 software!

     This functionality is currently only available through the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}, but is coming soon to [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu/" )!